Sculpture ~ Lettercutting

 Fergus has been designing and lettercarving in stone for 10 years, progressing from a hobby to full-time work in 2019.
 He studied first under Helen Mary Skelton at her Thursday night workshops, and then, following a Journeyman grant from the Lettering Arts Trust, under master lettercarver Chris Elsey.
 He now works in Wivelsfield alongside Thomas Sargeant designing and carving memorials, plaques and other works in stone and wood.

-Helen Mary Skelton is a professional letter cutter, trained by her father John Skelton.
-She served a three-year apprenticeship in his workshop in lettercutting completing in 1976, since when she has been working to commission carving inscriptions, sundials and memorials.
+Helen Mary Skelton is a professional lettercutter, trained by her father John Skelton.
+She served a three-year apprenticeship in his workshop in lettercutting.
+Since completing her training in 1976, she has worked to commission carving inscriptions, sundials and memorials.